-TEA is aware that we come from a place of privilege in the Australian Education systems.
-Our schools are often small, community based and even though we have low paying fee structures this inevitably leads to some exclusion for those who can not afford the fees.
-Never- the- less we are also aware that there is a surge of interest in our schools, increases in homeschooling numbers, as well as different kinds of education, initiatives where parents and children are longing and looking for something different.
-We would like policy makers and decision-makers to focus more all that happens in students’ lives, outside and inside school, especially the wellbeing of students and that achievement in academic areas is one part, not the only part, of this reality.
+are aware that there is a surge of interest in our schools, increases in homeschooling numbers, as well as different kinds of education, and other initiatives where parents and children are longing and looking for something different. (https://doi.org/10.1080/0305764X.2023.2189228) We advocate for a more holistic approach to learning and would like educational policy makers and decision-makers to focus more on all that happens in students’ lives, outside and inside school, especially the wellbeing of students and that achievement in academic areas is one part, not the only part, of this reality.

 A few key questions arise out of the PISA 2018 results and the report of increased disruption in Australian schools and the effect this is claimed to be having on learning and education.
-We acknowledge that according to the OECD and PISA , it appears that Australian school standards are stagnating or declining over time and there is now consideration that disruption in classrooms.
+We acknowledge that according to the OECD and PISA criteria, it appears that Australian school standards are stagnating or declining over time and there is now consideration that the problem lies in disruption in classrooms.
 According to the PISA questions (Table III.B1.3.1) in What School life means for Students Lives, Vol111, almost one third of students said that in every or most lessons, students do not listen to the teacher or there is noise and disorder.
 About one in four students reported that, in every or most lessons, they start working a long time after the lesson begins or the teacher has to wait a long time for students to quiet down.What are the underlying causes of this if it is happening?
 This same section notes “Interestingly, fewer than one in five students reported that students cannot work well in every or most language-of-instruction lessons, which suggests that, at least from the students’ perspective, these disciplinary problems do not always interfere with their learning.”
+Are disruptions happening?

-Is the intention for students to be included in any investigation and analysis of this happening, other than the questions they were asked as part of PISA?
+Is the intention for students to be included in any investigation and analysis of disruptions other than the questions they were asked as part of PISA?
 Are their lived experiences, views, opinions, not only being consulted and listened to, but believed?
 Is disruptive behaviour in language of instruction lessons the main cause of declining performance in PISA assessments and Naplan in Australian schools or are there other factors at play?

 TEA recognises the crucial role that teachers play in schools and learning and that they have been under increasing stress for many years from so many directions.
-We welcome any changes which enable them to be as effective as possible, we welcome that points a,b,c,d,e in the Terms of Reference concentrate on teachers.
+We welcome any changes which enable them to be as effective as possible, we welcome that the first five points in the Terms of Reference concentrate on teachers.
 However we are concerned that there is virtually no mention of the effect on the students apart from their academic results.
 This does not seem to match the statement in Vol111 of Pisa 2018 Results, What School Life Means for Students’ Lives, which focuses on the physical and emotional health of the students and the indicators of student well - being and how these are related to the school climate.
 We would like to see equal weight and attention to all the issues facing students and young people as well as the teachers.

 The recent productivity Commission Report, Review of the National School Agreement, ( Dec 2022) acknowledged the need to promote wellbeing.

-many children and young people struggle with poor because of experiences in and outside their schools.
+many children and young people struggle with poor well-being because of experiences in and outside their schools.
 Teachers need more support to help students to manage these issues and achieve their potential.